 Challenges and dilemmas may arise regarding data processing.
-The bank must be able to discuss and solve such issues across employee groups and build an open culture where errors and problems result in continual improvement.
+In the bank, we aim to discuss and solve issues across employee groups.
+The bank thus strives to maintain an open culture where errors and problems result in continual improvement.

 The precondition for an open culture is that the bank's employees do not feel intimidated by owning and pointing out errors, for example by contacting relevant managers in the bank, reporting operational incidents or using the bank's whistleblower scheme.
 Everyone in the department thus learns from mistakes.